Ph.D. Anthropology, University of Pennsylvania (2005)

-Dr. Jacqueline H. Fewkes is an Associate Professor of Anthropology at the Harriet L. Wilkes Honors College of Florida Atlantic University.
-She received her Ph.D. from the University of Pennsylvania in 2005 and has conducted research in many different parts of the world, including India, Indonesia, the Maldives, Saudi Arabia, and the United States.
+Dr. Jacqueline H. Fewkes is an Associate Professor of Anthropology.
+She is a cultural anthropologist who has conducted anthropological research in many different parts of the world, including India, Indonesia, the Maldives, Saudi Arabia, and the United States.

 Contact: 561-799-8609; SR 219